jeremysolarz/HA-NAT/README.md

 Test connection does not work
 `ping 8.8.8.8`

 #### Test delete one of NAT servers

+You can see how the NAT service still works without interruption.
 `gcloud compute instances list | grep nat-1 | cut -d ' ' -f 1 | xargs gcloud compute instances delete --quiet`

 ### Remove NAT tag